-Recently, 16 young people came together to create 13 flash cards for students returning to education.
-The purpose of these cards are to help decrease stress levels on any worries or queries that students might have, especially for those who haven’t been in an education setting since March 2020.
-We created these top worries that we believe were the most frequent worries that students will face when returning in September to their educational settings.
+Recently, 16 young people came together to create 14 flash cards for students returning to education.
+The purpose of these cards are to help decrease stress levels surrounding any worries or queries that students might have, especially for those who haven’t been in an education setting since March 2020 due to the current pandemic.
 Please click here to view the cards.

 The worry cards are also available below in a printable format.
 The idea is for them to be printed out, folded and stuck together so they create a flip card.
 There are 3 blank cards for students to create their own cards to express any personal worries towards returning to school.

 Open Minds (CAMHS) wants to reassure children, young people, families, partners and staff, that we are continuing to offer as much support and services as we can during this difficult time.

 An extensive multi-agency and multi-profession task & finish group (including young people from Stairways, parents/carers and education settings) from across Yorkshire & the Humber recognised the need to proactively combine their efforts and consider what the mental health needs of children and young people may be as a result of COVID-19 and how to respond to these needs.
 Education settings are the key audience for this framework

 We know this is a worrying time for everyone.
 Helping children and young people cope with the information and changes to do with Coronavirus can be a huge challenge.
 From school closures and social distancing to increased awareness of infection and hygiene.
 There is a lot for children and families to process!
 This guide brings together trustworthy information and resources to support you and your family during these difficult times.